DSpace/RestContract/qaevents.md

 Return codes:
 * 204 No content - if the delete succeeded (including the case of no-op if the qa event didn't contain a related item)
-* 400 Bad Request - if the qa event doesn't allow a related item (i.e. it is not related to a */PROJECT topic)
 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged as an administrator
 * 404 Not found - if no qa event exists with such id
+* 422 Unprocessable entity - if the qa event doesn't allow a related item (i.e. it is not related to a */PROJECT topic)

 ### To replace a related item
 Replacing a related item will require deleting the related association and creating a new association hereafter